 Nutritional Value of Turmeric Ginger Tea

-- Turmeric: Fresh turmeric root contains bioactive compounds called curcumin, which has powerful anti-inflammatory and antioxidant properties.
+- Turmeric: Fresh turmeric root contains bioactive compounds called curcumin, which have powerful anti-inflammatory and antioxidant properties.
 If you cannot find turmeric root, organic turmeric powder is a great substitute.
-[2]
+[1]

 - Ginger: Gingerol, in ginger root, may have anti-nausea, anti-inflammatory, and anti-carcinogenic properties.
 [3]